Royal Rumble (2021): Main event

 Edge and Bianca Belair were the respective winners of the men's and women's Royal Rumble matches.

 The final five were Edge, Christian, Rollins, Strowman, and Orton (unbeknownst to the rest at this time as he had not returned from his injury earlier).
 Rollins convinced Strowman to work together and eliminate Edge and Christian, however Strowman turned on Rollins soon after.
 As Strowman tried to eliminate Edge, Christian tried to assist Edge to eliminate Strowman.
 Rollins would eliminate Christian, which helped give leverage to Edge to simultaneously eliminate Strowman.
 Edge then eliminated Rollins soon after.
 Immediately following Rollins' elimination, Orton returned to the match and performed an RKO on Edge.
 Orton then attempted to eliminate Edge, however he countered and eliminated Orton 11 years to the day of his first Rumble match victory, and earning himself a world championship match at WrestleMania 37.
 Edge became the eighth wrestler to win the Royal Rumble match twice, the third wrestler to win the match as the number one entrant (after Shawn Michaels in 1995 and Chris Benoit in 2004), and the first wrestler to win a Royal Rumble match after being inducted into the WWE Hall of Fame.
 Additionally, this was only the third time that the first and second entrants lasted the entire match and finished as the final two (last occurring in 1995 and 1999).

 Aftermath

+This was the final Royal Rumble event to livestream on the American version of the WWE Network, which merged under Peacock in April.